01-edu/public/subjects/count_factorial_steps/README.md

 Create a **function** named `count_factorial_steps` that receives a factorial number and counts how many multiplications are necessary to have this number.

-If the argument is not a factorial or == 0 || 1 then the function should return 0.
+If the argument is not a factorial, or it is equal 0 or 1, then the function should return 0.

 ```rust
 fn count_factorial_steps(factorial: u64) -> u64 {